jialingkun/SmartWebViewCompact/README.md

 If you want to simply implement a webview through this project, you can try to import the module and use it directly in your project Activity (Like MainActivity).
 Follow this step for a quick start:

 ### STEP 1 : Import Module in your project
-* Since I haven't publish the dependency, clone or download this repository through this link: https://github.com/jialingkun/SmartWebViewCompact/archive/master.zip
+* Clone or download this repository through this link: https://github.com/jialingkun/SmartWebViewCompact/archive/master.zip
 * Create your New Android Studio Project.
 * Click File > New > Import Module.
 * Enter the location of the module directory (SmartWebView Folder) then click Finish.